US$ 360Get OfferEnquire

 The trek can be found with itineraries of 3 days to 5 days, and you can customize it to meet your needs of what you want to emphasize and how you want to complete the trek.
 It is also a short trek and cost-effective financially, starting from Pokhara.
 Even though the best trekking conditions are in the autumn and spring, you can complete the trek at any time that's not during monsoon rains.

 You will see the classic view of the southern face of Annapurna and all the other peaks from Poon Hill.
-The trek from Ulleri will continue where trekkers will have a steep uphill climb for an hour to Banthati (2300 m/7544 ft.), and then the stunning view of Mt.
+The trek from Ulleri will continue, where trekkers will have a steep uphill climb for an hour to Banthati (2300 m/7544 ft.), and then the stunning view of Mt.
 Fishtail (6996 m/22946 ft.) with its endless view of lush green valleys also opens up to you.
-Then you will continue to climb higher, and the weather will become cooler, and you will be in the mist of the forest.
+Then you will continue to climb higher, and the weather will become cooler, and you will be in the midst of the forest.
 The climb will continue through magical Rhododendron and Magnolia forests to Ghorepani Deurali, and then

 The distance from Kathmandu to Pokhara is 200 km.
 It is possible to get to Pokhara by air or land transportation.
 Public buses and microbuses also operate regularly from Kathmandu.
 But we suggest traveling in a tourist coach as a form of transportation that will give you a more comfortable and safe journey.
 The tourist bus leaves from Kathmandu at 7:00 am, and it is approximately a 6-7 hour drive to get to Pokhara.
 If you are thinking about getting there by air, fly from Kathmandu to Pokhara for just 30 minutes.